International Studies & Programs

 Before a student can receive federal aid to study abroad, they need to complete the Free Application for Federal Student Aid (FAFSA) form.

-5 steps to apply financial aid towards your education abroad program
+Steps to apply financial aid towards education abroad

 1. Fill out the FAFSA Form